-I was talking with someone the other day about Antifragility, and I realized that, while a lot of people use the word, not many people have read: Antifragile, where Nassim Taleb defines it.
+While a lot of people casually use the word, not many people have read: Antifragile, where Nassim Taleb defines it for us.

-Just as being clear on what constitutes a black swan allowed us to better discuss the subject, so too will defining antifragility.
+Just as being clear on what constitutes a black swan allows us to better discuss the subject, so too will defining antifragility.

 The classic example of something antifragile is Hydra, the Greek mythological creature that has numerous heads.
 When one is cut off, two grow back in its place.